Applying for a Australian Passport

 You must provide two recent identical colour photographs of yourself with your passport application form.
 If you are lodging an Overseas Passport Application Form (PC8), one of these photographs must be endorsed by your guarantor as a true likeness.

 Please note that the photographs must be no more than six months old.
+It is strongly recommended to do the photographs with a professional photographer.

 How much does the passport cost?